markv58/UDI-Ping/README.md

 #### Requirements

-A local Polyglot Nodeserver running on a Raspberry Pi.
+A local Polyglot Nodeserver running on a Raspberry Pi or Polisy.

 #### What does this do?